-The Trust's fiduciary net position has increased from that of fiscal years ended 2013 and 2012.
+The Trust's fiduciary net position has decreased from that of fiscal year ended 2014 and increased from that of fiscal year ended 2013.
 Management believes, and actuarial studies concur, that the Trust is in a financial position to meet its current obligations.